vishal-singh-01/my_crypto/README.md

 ## Getting Started

-To Fetch a List of all crypto from coinmarket and their details.
+To Fetch a List of almot 10000 crypto from coinmarket and their details.
+You can add crpto to favourite and see your favourite list.